 Regardless of how magnificently cool you look in a pair of Ray-Bans, I don’t recommend sunglasses either.
 More researchers are discovering that our eyes have not only a perceptual function, but an absorptive one.
 Not only do they see (obviously), but our eyes also absorb light and energy from our surroundings.
-When you wear a hat your eyes get some of this indirect sun exposure.
-It is very good for your eyes to keep them healthy.
+When you wear a hat your eyes get some of this indirect sun exposure which is very good for your eyes to keep them healthy.

 Bottom line: If you’re about to slather on a pound of “SPF Five Billion” before you step outside, consider…Wouldn’t it be better to adopt a raw foods lifestyle and develop a skin care program that makes the sun your friend?
 One thing that’s for sure about old Sol: He’s better to have as your friend than your enemy!